atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 ### Critique 4: The "Two Sources of Truth" Problem
 - **Critique:** The design required defining routes in a `defineRoutes` call for type-safety, but then passing a separate, standard configuration to `RouterModule.forRoot` or `provideRouter`.
 This duplication is poor developer experience.
 - **Learning & Refinement:** The object returned by `defineRoutes` must be directly usable by the router's provider functions.
-This led to an attempt to make the `TypedRoute` type compatible with the existing `Route` type.
+This led to an attempt to make the `Route` type compatible with the existing `Route` type.

 ### Critique 5 & 6: Type Compatibility vs. Clean API
-- **Critique:** Attempts to make `TypedRoute` directly compatible with `Route` led to complex and brittle type errors.
+- **Critique:** Attempts to make `Route` directly compatible with `Route` led to complex and brittle type errors.
 Forcing users to cast the result of `defineRoutes` to `any` to make it work with `provideRouter` is a terrible developer experience.
 - **Learning & Refinement (Final Architecture):**
     - It's better to have a **new, parallel, and explicit API** for this feature.
-    - A new `provideTypedRouter` function should be the entry point.
+    - A new `provideRouter` function should be the entry point.
 This function's sole purpose is to accept the strongly-typed configuration from `defineRoutes` and provide it to the router.
 It can handle the necessary type casting internally, hidden from the user.
-    - The router's core logic (`validateConfig` and `recognize`) must be updated to natively understand the new `TypedRoute` shape, particularly the `load` property.
+    - The router's core logic (`validateConfig` and `recognize`) must be updated to natively understand the new `Route` shape, particularly the `load` property.
 This is the most robust solution, as it integrates the feature directly into the router's runtime pipeline rather than relying on a pre-transformation step.

 ## 3. Testing the Implementation
 A key part of developing a type-safe API is ensuring that the types are correct.
 This can be tested using `// @ts-expect-error` comments.
 This allows you to write tests that assert that a certain piece of code *should* fail to compile.
 For example, we can test that navigating to a route with a missing parameter will cause a type error.

-A powerful pattern for this is to use `injectTypedRoute` within a test component and place the assertions directly in the constructor.
+A powerful pattern for this is to use `injectRoute` within a test component and place the assertions directly in the constructor.
 This verifies the type safety at the point of use.

 ```typescript
 // In a component used for testing